PavanRangani/docs/docs/prd/philanthropy/export.md

   - Download file name: `{legal-entity-id}-grant-status.xlsx`
 - If value is not available, shows - in the PDF and shows empty cell in the Excel.
 - Column:
+  - Type
+    - Applicable only for Excel.
+    - It shows type either Contribution or Grant.
   - Foundation or Non-Profit Firm
-    - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.
+    - Shows `Foundation` for Contribution and Shows `Non-Profit Firm` for Grant.
   - Project
     - Not applicable for Contribution.
   - Granted